scuzzydude/appmem/README.md

 >>> make
 >>> cd ..
 ````
-That's all thats required for the User Mode.
+That's all thats required for the User Mode items.
-the appmemk kernel driver shares the appmemlib, but there are some compile time difference (malloc/kmalloc, etc..).
+The appmemk kernel driver shares the appmemlib, but there are some compile time difference (malloc/kmalloc, etc..).
 So right now, you have to clean to get the build right.
 I'm sure this can be worked out with different kernel/user OBJ directories, but I'm a makefile idiot.
 If there is a makefile wizard out there who wants to help, please do.

 To build the appmem.ko driver
 ````